alexgibson/alxgbsn.co.uk/_posts/2017-04-19-my-fourth-year-working-at-mozilla.md

 layout: post
 title: My fourth year working at Mozilla
 desc: A look back at my fourth year working at Mozilla
+excerpt: This week marks my 4th year Mozillaversary!
+As usual, I try to put together a short post to recap on some of the things that happened during the past year.
+It feels like I have some things to talk about this time around which are slightly more process-heavy than previous year's efforts, but gladly there's some good work in there too.
+Here goes!
 ---

 <figure>